Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 There are several ways to increase the solvable grid size.
-These include closing all other programs (especially those that require lots of RAM such as ArcGIS), setting impermeable areas of your habitat map to NODATA, using focal points instead of regions in pairwise mode, connecting cells to their four neighbors only, and not creating current maps.
+These include closing all other programs (especially those that require lots of RAM such as ArcGIS), setting impermeable areas of your resistance map to NODATA, using focal points instead of regions in pairwise mode, connecting cells to their four neighbors only, and not creating current maps.
 Also, the one-to-all and all- to-one modes typically use less memory (and run more quickly) than the pairwise mode.
-In particular, the all-to-one mode can be an alternative to the pairwise mode when the goal is to produce a cumulative map of important connectivity areas among multiple habitat patches.
+In particular, the all-to-one mode can be an alternative to the pairwise mode when the goal is to produce a cumulative map of important connectivity areas among multiple source/target patches.
 Still, coarsening your grids (using larger cell sizes) may be necessary; doing so often produces results that are qualitatively similar to those obtained with smaller cell sizes.
 See McRae et al. 2008 for details of effects of using coarser grids.